Register for free and join the SimTrade community.

 If you launch the simulation several times, the simulation grade retained is the best grade you obtained on all the simulations (grade which takes into account your trading performance, your trading activity and your MCQ test for each simulation).

-The ticker symbol for BestPizza shares traded on the market is BPZ.
+The ticker symbol for Blé de France shares traded on the market is BDF.

-Learning objectives: this simulation will help you to learn the following elements of trading:
+Learning objectives: this simulation will help you to learn the following elements of finance:

-Before or after launching this simulation, you can learn more on the stop limit orders by taking related courses to the simulation.
+Before or after launching this simulation, you can learn more on information in financial markets by taking related courses to the simulation.

 Download the case note to help you during the simulation.